amenzhinsky/iothub/README.md

-# iothub
+# iothub SDK for Golang

 This repository provides Azure IoT Hub SDK for golang and command line tools for device-to-cloud (`iotdevice`) and cloud-to-device (`iotservice`) functionality.

-This project in the active development state and if you decided to use it anyway, please vendor the source code.
+This project in active development state and if you decided to use it anyway, please vendor the source code.
+API is subject to change until `v0.1.0`.

-Only MQTT is available for device-to-cloud communication for because it has many advantages over AMQP and REST: it's stable, widespread, compact and provide many out-of-box features like auto-reconnects.
+Only **MQTT** is available for device-to-cloud communication at the moment.

-See [TODO](https://github.com/amenzhinsky/iothub#todo) list to learn what is missing.
+See [TODO](https://github.com/amenzhinsky/iothub#todo) list to learn what is missing in the current implementation.

 ## Examples